 To support families in making the transition from Head Start to kindergarten, we work with the Anchorage School District to host a kindergarten information fair.
-This event provides relevant information about the transition process and links families with resources available within in the Anchorage School District.
-Through this event and through one on one home visiting (providing virtually this year due to the Covid 19 pandemic) e provide families with information on topics such as home schools, the registration process, documentation needed to enroll a child, summer transition activities families can do at home to prepare their child, and more.
+This event provides relevant information about the transition process and links families with resources available within the Anchorage School District.
+Through this event and through oneon-one home visiting (providing virtually this year due to the Covid 19 pandemic) families are provided with information on topics such as home schools, the registration process, documentation needed to enroll a child, summer transition activities families can do at home to prepare their child, and more.